mangolala1/EDS_factor_model/FACTOR_MODEL_WORKFLOW.md

 ...
 ```

+**Note**: The covariance matrix is calculated for all dates starting from 2020-01-01 (after sufficient history is available).
+The results are saved to Parquet format for efficient storage and fast loading in Step 9.

 **Note**:
-- The covariance matrix is calculated and saved as an output table
+- The covariance matrix is calculated and saved as an output table (Parquet format)
 - It is also used internally in Step 9 for specific risk calculation
 - The calculation uses optimized window indexing for better performance
+- **Timing**: This step runs AFTER Steps 6-7 are complete, using the full history of factor returns

 ---

 ### STEP 9: Calculate Specific Risk

-**Objective**: Calculate specific risk for each stock, which is the portion of total variance not explained by factors.
+**Objective**: Calculate specific risk for each stock, which is the portion of total variance not explained by factors. **This step is performed AFTER all daily factor returns have been calculated (starting from 2020-01-01) and AFTER the factor covariance matrix has been calculated in Step 8.**

 #### 9.1 Specific Risk Calculation